PowerShell/PowerShell/docs/KNOWNISSUES.md

 Missing Cmdlets
 ---------------

-A large number of the commands (cmdlets) normally available in PowerShell are not available on Linux/Mac OSX.
+A large number of the commands (cmdlets) normally available in PowerShell are not available on Linux/macOS.
 In many cases, these commands make no sense on these platforms (e.g. Windows-specific features like the registry).
 Other commands like the service control commands (get/start/stop-service) are present, but not functional.
 Future releases will correct these problems, fixing the broken cmdlets and adding new ones over time.